 Pay Off Key Art

-The final movie poster is released once the shoot for a movie is completed.
+The final movie poster is released once the shoot for the movie is completed.
 As a result, it furnishes more information than a teaser.
 Some of the details that appear in these posters include:

 - Names of the film stars